ramdanks/Akinator_Assembly/README.md

 # Akinator in Assembly Language

 # User Interface
 We make this Game as easy as possible to user to Interract.
-We use 'wasd' as an input.
-And we make this program interactive by playing a sound when user press an input, and also make the selection change it's color see user will know which one is selected.
+This program takes 'wasd' key as an input.
+We make this program interactive by playing a sound when user press an input, and also make the selection change it's color see user will know which one is selected.
+## Main Menu
 ![](assets/sel1.bmp)

 # What's This Game About ?